-Pablo Morales has seen steady improvement in the Nebraska swimming and diving program entering his 13th season as the head coach of the Huskers.
-Under his leadership, Nebraska hopes to continue to climb in its third season in the Big Ten Conference in 2013-14.
+Pablo Morales saw nothing but success from his 2016-17 Nebraska swimming and diving program, and entering his 17th season as the head coach of the Huskers he expects even more gains.
+Under his leadership, Nebraska hopes to continue to climb in its seventh season in the Big Ten Conference in 2017.

 Three years later, NU raced to an 8-1 dual record in 2004-05 and became the first Husker swimming and diving team in school history to win eight consecutive meets.
 Most importantly, Morales led the Huskers out of the bottom of the Big 12 with a fourth-place finish in 2004 and a third-place showing in 2005.
 Nebraska has continued to pursue a climb in conference prominence as it has transitioned to the Big Ten.